GridGain-Demos/gridgain-technology-primer/core/docs/SQLqueries.md

  You can see the Explain Plan for a query that you have already run from the Query Statistics page.
 Here you can also notice performance of your query.

  <img width="1476" alt="image" src="https://github.com/user-attachments/assets/956befc6-4034-437b-83d1-1b2170fe77af" />

+ In this workshop, we will not be deep diving into the query plan.

 > [!important]
 > **Checkpoint:** Your queries should run successfully.